thredded/thredded-ansible/README.md

 #### Tips

-You can ssh into the VM instance on port 2222:
+You can ssh into the VirtualBox instance on port 2222:

 ```bash
 # As the "ubuntu" user (this user can run sudo without a password)